o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/resource-management.md

 ]
 ```

-## Navigate to CDK Application Folder
+## Navigate to the AWS CDK application folder

-To set up the Python environment and deploy the CDK application, open a command line window and navigate to the cdk folder of the AWS GameLift Gem.
+To set up the Python environment and deploy the AWS CDK application, open a command line window and navigate to the `cdk` folder of the AWS GameLift Gem.

 ```cmd
 $ cd o3de\Gems\AWSGameLift\cdk
 ```

-## Synthesize Stacks
+## Synthesize stacks

-To create an AWS CloudFormation template after updating the fleet configuration, you must synthesize the stack(s) defined in the CDK application.
+To create an AWS CloudFormation template after updating the fleet configuration, you must synthesize the stack(s) defined in the AWS CDK application.
 The synthesis step catches logical errors in defining AWS resources.

-### Use an Existing GameLift Build
+### Use an existing GameLift build

-If an existing GameLift build id is provided in the fleet configuration file, you can synthesize the stack(s) by running the following CLI command under the CDK application root folder:
+If there is an existing GameLift build ID in the fleet configuration file, you can synthesize the stack(s) by running the following CLI command under the AWS CDK application root folder:

 ```cmd
 $ cdk synth
 ```

-### Enable Optional Features
+### Enable optional features

-If you need the CDK application to upload a local package and create a GameLift build accordingly, you must enable the `upload-with-support-stack` context variable as below:
+If you need the AWS CDK application to upload a local package and create a GameLift build accordingly, you must enable the `upload-with-support-stack` context variable:

 ```cmd
 $ cdk synth -c upload-with-support-stack=true --all